ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

 Common Setup
 ------------

-In a vivarium simulation, data can be supplied through a **data artifact** - an HDF file that you build with all the input data your model needs.
-To keep the code blocks in this tutorial simple, we use an example artifact for keys that must come from the artifact, and supply the rest through configuration overrides (see `Data sources`_).
-The `Artifact Data Format`_ section shows the expected key names and column layouts for every data key so that you know exactly what to put in your own artifact.
+Population components load their data through the ``data_sources`` configuration pattern (see `Data sources`_).
+The `Expected Data Layout`_ section shows the key names and column layouts for every data key so that you know exactly what format your data should have.

 Every code example in this tutorial uses two helpers imported from :mod:`vivarium_public_health._example_data`: